magicAyyub/ReCoDE-Solving-Combinatorial-Problems-using-Reinforcement-Learning/README.md

 ### Academic 📚

-- Intermediate familiarity of Python is recommended; basic knowledge of Python can suffice
+- Intermediate familiarity with Python is recommended; basic knowledge of Python can suffice

 ### System 💻

-- [Astral uv's](https://docs.astral.sh/uv/) Python package and project manager
+- [Astral's uv](https://docs.astral.sh/uv/) Python package and project manager
+- An integrated development environment (IDE) for developing and running Python, [Visual Studio Code (VS Code)](https://code.visualstudio.com/) with Python & Jupyter Notebook extensions is the easiest to set up and use.
+VS Code should automatically prompt you to install the required extensions that you need, but you can refer to here for the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and the [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension is available for notebook support.
 - 10 GB of disk space

 <!-- Quick Start Guide.
 Tell learners how to engage with the exemplar. -->